FgForrest/Proxycian/README.md

 part executed everytime the proxy method is called

-***Note:** if you want to invoke the original method (for example you want only to do something before / after the original method executes), use expression: `return invokeSuper.call()`, using this expression all method classifiers later in the chain (should there be any) will be invoked as well.*
+***Note:** if you want to invoke the original method (for example you want only to do something before / after the original method executes), use expression: `return invokeSuper.call()`*

 The method call interception logic is straightforward - when a method on a proxy is called for the first time, we need to resolve the proper implementation.
-The Proxycian will iterate over all advices and within them, over all the method classifiers, the advice provides and selects all method classifiers, which predicate returns true in the same order as they are specified in advice listing and the order of method classification within the advice.
+The Proxycian will iterate over all advices and within them, over all the method classifiers, the advice provides and selects **the first** method classifier, which predicate returns true.
+If predicates of your advices overlap (the very same method might be intercepted and handled by Advice1 as well as Advice2), the Advice which is defined first wins.
+The predicates may overlap even within single advice, so even the order in which you specify method classifiers is crucial.

+This rule can be changed, however.
+If you use `Transparent` variants of `MethodClassification` - i.e. those that implement `TransparentMethodClassification` interface, the examination continues with additional advices and creates a method invoker chain.
+Transparent advice may in its execution function use `return invokeSuper.call()` expression to delegate call to additionally selected method invocation.

 There are also "system methods" that are automatically handled by the Proxycian and these have their own priority.
 The ordering of the method classifier is as follows: